StuartsProjects/StuartsProjects.github.io/_posts/2020-05-25-high-altitude-balloon-tracking-software-for-sx12xx-library-part-3.md

 ESP32 GPS tracker 82mA to 92mA

 What happens when the ESP32 is used in a practical application such as the HAB tracker, how much more power does it use compared to an ATmega328P?
-I developed a ESP32 equivalent to the Easy pro mini board for ATmega328P and as with those boards you can plug in a LoRa module of choice;
+I developed a ESP32 equivalent to the Easy pro mini board for ATmega328P and as with those boards you can plug in a LoRa® module of choice;

 ![](/images/Easy-ESP32-1007x1024.jpg)